CASCADE-CMIP6/CMIP6-Seasonal-Average/README.md

 computed seasonal averages of TCWV.
 The run completed in 96m 44s and generated a total of 651 MB of data.

-2 batch scripts were used for the run.
+3 scripts were used for the run.

 | script name | description |
 | :---- | :---- |